CPD is anything that helps you expand your knowledge, maintain up-to-date technical skills, and progress your engineering career.

 Does mentoring other engineers count towards CPD?

 Yes.
-Mentoring of other engineers/members of Engineers Australia may count towards CPD in accordance with the requirements set down in the Policy relating to service to the profession.
+Mentoring of other engineers or members of Engineers Australia may count towards CPD in accordance with the requirements set down in the policy relating to service to the profession.

 Does my CPD have to be obtained through Engineers Australia?